-Short of a professional extraction, treating your skin to a steam facial is the best thing you can do for your pores.
-In fact, most professional extractions start with steaming.
-But you can skip the esthetician's bill and create your own at-home spa using what you probably already have in your kitchen.
+Short of a professional extraction, treating your skin to a steam facial is probably the best thing you can do for your pores.
+You've likely noticed that most professional extractions start with steaming.
+Not everyone has the money for consistent professional extractions, though.
+Occasionally, you might want to skip the esthetician's bill and create your own at-home spa.
+You can even use what you probably already have in your kitchen.
 Steaming releases toxins from your skin, loosens dirt and debris in your pores, and allows the products you apply afterwards to penetrate deeper.
-And then, of course, there's the post-steam glow.
-Keep reading to find out how to give yourself the perfect all-natural steam facial!

 Gather your supplies.
-You’ll need baking soda, apple cider vinegar, and some herbs to add to your steam.
+You’ll need baking soda, apple cider vinegar, and some herbs—whichever you feel are best for you—to add to your steam.

-Now that the dirt and impurities have been loosened from your pores, wipe it all away with a natural toner.
-Apple cider vinegar is an antiseptic and an antibacterial that balances the pH of your skin while it gently exfoliates to keep pores clean.
+Now that the dirt and impurities have been loosened from your pores, wipe it all away with a toner.
+If you don't have a toner on hand, don't fret—you can just use apple cider vinegar.
+It's an antiseptic and an antibacterial that balances the pH of your skin while it gently exfoliates to keep pores clean.
 Just mix equal parts ACV and filtered water (or use one part ACV and two parts water if your skin is sensitive), and apply the toner using a cotton pad.

 Finish off your facial by applying the moisturizer of your choice.
-If you want to stick to the all-natural route, use a bit of vitamin E rich organic coconut oil.
+If you want to stick to the all-natural route, use a natural oil—we're partial to rose hip seed, but a lot of people love coconut oil.